caseyverse/caseyverse.github.io/src/locations/healthstone.md

 # Healthstone Clinic

 Healthstone Clinic is a clinic located on the eastern side of Furtropolis.
 It is where [Kit Welsh](../characters/kit.md) gives physical exams, treating or vaccinating his patients.
-The clinic has become known for it's specialization in phage research and the use of them to infections and treating diseases caused by bacteria using phage therapy.
+The clinic has become known for it's specialization in phage research and the use of them to treat infections diseases caused by pathogenic bacteria through phage therapy.

 ## Treatments